 Two use cases have been selected for the BIGMIG demo phase:

 Use Case 1 – Improving farming efficiency in Northern Mozambique and support to the overall community’s resilience to forced mitigation (anchor customer: Ayunda en Acciòn).
-The products include a Land Use Land Cover map, a crop type map and a cropland change map (1999-2016).
+The products include a Land Use Land Cover map and a crop type map.

 Use Case 2 – Support Helpcode in planning an improving efficiency of aid delivery in Southern Mozambique in the aftermath of cyloneIdai by using satellite imagery (anchor customer: Helpcode).
 The products include building damage layer, infrastructure damage layer and crop damage map.